 - Low testosterone in men

-- Unhealthy diet with high calorie content containing sugars and lacking beneficial compounds to increase wellness
+- Unhealthy diet with high calorie or sugar content containing sugar and lacking beneficial nutrients

 What are the long-term health complications of diabetes?